SamDonald-A/StreamingApp/README.md

-# Graded Project on Orchestration and Scaling
+# Project on Orchestration and Scaling
 Objective: To automate the pipeline using ECR, EKS and Jenkins and deploy the app

 GitHub Links: https://github.com/SamDonald-A/StreamingApp